-Due to the nature of the proposed development there are a number of activities that will still need to be undertaken during the next phase of the project.
+Due to the nature of the proposed development, there are a number of activities that will still need to be undertaken during the next phase of the project.
 The proposed process is as described as follows (This follows from a Scoping process to be accepted by the D:EA&DP):

-The Pre-Application Scoping Report (this report) will be made available to all registered Interested and Affected Parties for a 30-day comment period.
-Comments received during the Public Participation Process period will be incorporated into the Post-Application Draft Scoping Report.
+The Pre-Application Scoping Report was made available to all registered Interested and Affected Parties for a 60-day comment period.
+Comments received during the Public Participation Process period have been incorporated into the "Post-Application" Draft Scoping Report (this report).

-The NEMA Application Form will be submitted to D:EA&DP along with the Post-Application Draft Scoping Report which will also be made available for viewing and comment for a 30-day comment period.
+The NEMA Application Form will be submitted to D:EA&DP along with the "Post-Application" Draft Scoping Report which will also be made available for viewing and comment for a 30-day comment period.
 Comments received during the Public Participation Process will be incorporated into the Final Scoping Report, to be submitted to D:EA&DP for a decision.